telerik/fiddler-everywhere-docs/knowledge-base/final-and-non-final-actions.md

 ## Description

 The [**Rules Tab**]({%slug rules-general%}) provides means to mock client & server behavior by modifying HTTP requests and responses.
 Each rule you create has a **match** pattern and an **action** that should be applied when there is a match.
 In some cases, you might find that some promoted rules are blocking other rules or that some rules are never effectively executed.
 The most likely reason is that some actions are **final**, while others are **non-final**.
-In this article, we will briefly demonstrate how final and non-final actions can be used alongside and what considerations one should have when dealing with them.
+This article will briefly demonstrate how final and non-final actions can be used alongside and what considerations one should have when dealing with them.

 [Learn more about the difference between final and non-final actions here...]({%slug rules-general%}#final-and-non-final-actions)